Bonnyrigg Heights

 AreaSearch assessment of residential development drivers sees a low level of activity in Bonnyrigg Heights, placing the area among the bottom 25% of areas assessed nationally

-New homes are being built at an average construction cost value of $365,000.
-This year, there have been $5.3 million in commercial approvals, indicating limited commercial development focus compared to Greater Sydney, where Bonnyrigg Heights has significantly less development activity (52.0% below regional average per person).
-This constrained new construction typically reinforces demand and pricing for existing dwellings.
-New development consists of 95.0% detached houses and 5.0% townhouses or apartments, sustaining the area's suburban identity with a concentration of family homes suited to buyers seeking space.
-With around 599 people per dwelling approval, Bonnyrigg Heights reflects a highly mature market.
+Compared to Greater Sydney, Bonnyrigg Heights has significantly less development activity, 51% below the regional average per person.
+This constrained new construction usually reinforces demand and pricing for existing dwellings.
+Nationally, Bonnyrigg Heights also reflects lower development activity, pointing to possible market maturity or development constraints.
+New development consists of 95% detached houses and 5% townhouses or apartments, maintaining the area's suburban identity with a concentration of family homes suited to buyers seeking space.
+With around 600 people per dwelling approval, Bonnyrigg Heights reflects a highly mature market.

-According to the latest AreaSearch quarterly estimate, the area is expected to grow by 1,430 residents through to 2041.
-At current development rates, housing supply may struggle to match population growth, potentially heightening buyer competition and supporting price increases.
+Looking ahead, AreaSearch's latest quarterly estimate projects Bonnyrigg Heights to grow by 1,239 residents through to 2041.
+At current development rates, housing supply may struggle to match population growth, potentially increasing buyer competition and supporting price increases.

 Frequently Asked Questions - Development